gyk4j/blog/_posts/2024-01-22-vagrant-vs-terraform.md

 a similarly complex setup with multiple virtual machines?
 So what are the things it cannot do that Terraform can?
 This does not elaborate further in details.

+As a side note, I suspect the network configuration options in [Vagrant][vagrant] are more limited and less granular than those available in [Terraform][terraform] which allow users to explicitly describe complex networking between virtual machines in different cloud service providers, though this needs to be confirmed.

 ## Example 3

 > Terraform is focused on infrastructure management and not development